Coarse-grained spin density-functional theory: infinite-volume limit via the hyperfinite: coarse-graining

-Consider the partition $\Part$ of ${\mathbb R}^3$ into a regular array of cubical cells $\Omega_i$ of side length $\ell$.
+Begin by partitioning ${\mathbb R}^3$ into a regular array of cubical cells $\Omega_i$ of side length $\ell$; the partition is denoted by $\Part$.
 A coarse-grained 4-density is simply a specification of the average 4-density in each cell.
-As such, a coarse-grained 4-density is an equivalence class of densities in $X$, the members of the class differing only in the way particle number and spin is distributed within the cells.
-Generally, coarse-grained densities are denoted by the same sorts of symbols as were used previously for fine-grained densities, but there should be no confusion as the rest of the paper focusses on coarse-grained densities.
-Since ${\bm \rho}$ assigns an average density to a cell, it is convenient to identify ${\bm\rho}$ with the leveled-out function which is equal to that average throughout the cell.
-That makes ${\bm \rho}$ into a piecewise constant function.
-This is just a very convenient representation; the lack of smoothness has no real significance.
-What is done with the (shared) faces of the cubes does not matter since they have zero Lebesgue measure.
-The coarse-grained densities now belong to the $L^1$ space of cell-constant 4-component functions with norm \beq \| {\bm f} \|_1 \defeq \int_{{\mathbb R}^3} \left( |f_0({x})| + |\vec{f}({x})|\right) \, d{x}. \eeq This Banach space, which will be denoted $\X$, is a subspace of $X$, so we could also describe matters with the aid of the projection $\pi: X \to \X$ which averages over cells of $\Part$.
-Then, we are identifying ${\bm\rho}$ with $\pi{\bm\rho}$, since $\pi {\bm \eta}$ is the same for every ${\bm \eta} \in {\bm\rho}$.
+As such, a coarse-grained 4-density is an equivalence class of densities in $\X$, the members of the class differing only in the way particle number and spin is distributed {\it within} the cells.
+Generally, coarse-grained densities are denoted by the same sorts of symbols as were used previously for fine-grained densities, but there should be no occasion for confusion as the rest of the paper focusses on coarse-grained densities.
+As described above, the coarse-grained density ${\bm \rho}$ as simply a list of the net spin and particle number in each cell (divided by $\ell^3$).
+There is nothing wrong with that, but it is more convenient and intuitive to think of coarse-graining as a {\it levelling} (or {\it projection}, see below): without altering the net number and spin in any cell, we level it out so that it is uniform across each cell.
+Then we identify ${\bm \rho}$ with the resulting cell-wise constant function.
+The discontinuities of this {\it representation} of $\bm{\rho}$ have no significance.
+Note that it also makes no difference to which cell the (shared) faces are assigned since they have zero Lebesgue measure.
+The coarse-grained densities, thus understood, belong to the $L^1$ space of cell-constant 4-component functions with norm \beq \| {\bm f} \|_1 \defeq \int_{{\mathbb R}^3} \left( |f_0({x})| + |\vec{f}({x})|\right) \, d{x}. \eeq This Banach space, which will be denoted $\X$, is a subspace of $X$, so we could also describe matters with the aid of the projection \beq \pi: X \to \X \eeq which averages over cells of $\Part$.